metagenome-atlas/atlas/docs/usage/getting_started.rst

     cookiecutter --output-dir ~/.config/snakemake https://github.com/metagenome-atlas/clusterprofile.git

-This opens a interactive shell dialog and ask you for the name of the profile and your cluster system.
+This opens an interactive shell dialog and ask you for the name of the profile and your cluster system.
 We recommend you keep the default name ``cluster``.
 The profile was tested on ``slurm``, ``lsf`` and ``pbs``.

 The resources (threads, memory and time) are defined in the atlas config file (hours and GB).